SerhatUzbas/Bankist-App/README.md

 Codes are written by me, but the project is not belongs to me.

 This is Jonas Schmedtmann's project which is created for learning purposes.

+You can check the app via : https://serhat-bankist.surge.sh/